kdrcetintas/hookengine/README.md

 # hookengine
-A simple hook engine for C# projects
+A simple hook engine for .NET projects